Deploying Apps

 RUN

-command to install the Shiny R package, that needs to be present for Shiny to be functional at all. - The next step is to install any R dependencies your specific application may
+command to install the Shiny R package, that needs to be present for Shiny to be functional at all. - The next step is to install any R dependencies your specific app may

 have - in this case the